-Employees are welcome to wear their own mask or request one through their supervisor.
-Masks should reflect a professional image and not have any offensive decorations, logos, or language.
-Ensure you are using a non-medical mask that meets the standards established by the Public Health Authority.
+Employees are welcome to wear their own mask or face covering or request one through their supervisor.
+Face masks and coverings should reflect a professional image and not have any offensive decorations, logos, or language.

 The following poster reflects good practices when putting on, taking off, and wearing a mask.